-Do you have news, reviews or comments for 'Aquaman'?
+Do you have a review or comment for 'Aquaman'?

 Highest chart position: 1

 Two major new releases made their debuts on the UK box office this weekend as Shazam! from the Warner Bros.
 DC Universe stable did good business and horror film Pet Sematary did OK!

 Making its debut at the top of the Uk box office Shazam! makes a good £4 million debut, lower than other super hero movies but for a little known character not bad.

 In comparison it is lower than recent origin films Wonder Woman , Aquaman and Captain Marvel but about the same as Marvels Ant-Man who was similarly fairly unknown.

 Dumbo falls into second place on its second weekend of release with the Tim Burton movie taking £3.5 million over the weekend pushing its total UK gross to £12 million.